PatrickGFrancis/SideC/README.md

 1. Open an album
 2. Click the **•••** menu → **"Upload Track"**
 3. Select an audio file (MP3, M4A, WAV, FLAC, etc.)
-4. Track appears instantly - you can play it right away!
+4. Track appears in your list immediately (uploading in background)
+5. Wait for upload to complete before playing
-5. Background processing gets the best streaming quality
+6. Background processing optimizes streaming quality

 ### Playing Music
 - **Tap any track** to start playing